Satellite DNA

 Satellite DNA consists of very large arrays of tandemly repeating, non-coding DNA.
 Satellite DNA is the main component of functional centromeres, and form the main structural constituent of heterochromatin.

 The name "satellite DNA" refers to the phenomenon that repetitions of a short DNA sequence tend to produce a different frequency of the bases adenine, cytosine, guanine, and thymine, and thus have a different density from bulk DNA such that they form a second or "satellite" band(s) when genomic DNA is separated along a cesium chloride density gradient using buoyant density centrifugation.

 Sequences with a greater ratio of A+T display a lower density while those with a greater ratio of G+C display a higher density than the bulk of genomic DNA.
 Some repetitive sequences are ~50% G+C/A+T and thus have buoyant densities the same as bulk genomic DNA.
 These satellites are called "cryptic" satellites because they form a band hidden within the main band of genomic DNA.
 "Isopycnic" is another term used for cryptic satellites.

 Satellite DNA families in humans

 Satellite DNA, together with minisatellite and microsatellite DNA, constitute the tandem repeats.
 The size of satellite DNA arrays varies greatly between individuals.

 The major satellite DNA families in humans are called:

 Length

-A repeated pattern can be between 1 base pair long (a mononucleotide repeat) to several thousand base pairs long, and the total size of a satellite DNA block can be several megabases without interruption.
+A repeated pattern can be between 1 base pair (bp) long (a mononucleotide repeat) to several thousand base pairs long, and the total size of a satellite DNA block can be several megabases without interruption.
 Long repeat units have been described containing domains of shorter repeated segments and mononucleotides (1-5 bp), arranged in clusters of microsatellites, wherein differences among individual copies of the longer repeat units were clustered.
 Most satellite DNA is localized to the telomeric or the centromeric region of the chromosome.
 The nucleotide sequence of the repeats is fairly well conserved across species.
 However, variation in the length of the repeat is common.